When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-Let us analyse this problem in more details by discussing two important consequences of using oversimplified models for robots in the context of \ac{CaTP}: \begin{enumerate} \item {\it Involuntary energy waste}: Oversimplifying the motion-induced energy consumption model when Searching for minimum energy trajectories may significantly degrade performance.
-This is illustrated with the scenario described in \cite{UAV6}, where a rotary-wing \ac{UAV} (i.e., with propellers and therefore hovering capability) has to collect data from a sensor network.
+{\bf Involuntary energy waste}: oversimplifying the motion-induced energy consumption model while searching for minimum energy trajectories may significantly degrade performance.
+This is illustrated with the scenario described in \cite{UAV6}, where a rotary-wing \ac{UAV} (i.e. a \ac{UAV} with propellers and thus hovering capability) has to collect data from a sensor network.
 The authors optimize the \ac{UAV} trajectory to accomplish this task in minimum time and assume that the energy consumed by the \ac{UAV} is proportional to the time that the \ac{UAV} spends in the air.
 In other words, the authors implicitly model the \ac{UAV} energy consumption as being proportional to the flying time, thus expecting that a real \ac{UAV} following the trajectory optimized according to the assumed energy model would indeed accomplish its assigned task while draining the minimum energy from its battery.

 For those who are unfamiliar with aeronautics or with aerial robotics, the energy model mentioned above might seem reasonable.
-However, in \cite{UAV11}, the authors present an aerodynamic power consumption model for a rotary-wing \acf{UAV} that shows that the power consumption also depends on the horizontal speed of the \ac{UAV}.
+However, in \cite{UAV11}, the authors present an aerodynamic power consumption model for a rotary-wing \ac{UAV} that shows that the power consumption also depends on the horizontal speed of the \ac{UAV}.
 This model contains a term that increases with the horizontal \ac{UAV} speed due to the blade's drag.
 Hence, a \ac{UAV} executing the minimum time trajectory will travel as fast as possible and consume a large amount of energy instead of minimizing energy consumption. {Furthermore, in \cite{DaiIEEETWC2023}, the authors demonstrate the benefits of incorporating wind effects into the energy consumption model for rotary-wing aerial vehicles operating in windy conditions.
 Using simulations, they found that a multirotor's trajectory optimized according to a wind-dependent model is 100\% more energy efficient than a model that ignores the wind effect.}

-\item {\it Unfeasibility of designed trajectory}: another problem of oversimplified models is the possibility of obtaining a trajectory that does not satisfy robot motion constraints.
-This may lead to collisions with obstacles and among robots as well as failures to perform the planned tasks.
+{\bf ii.
+Unfeasibility of designed trajectory}: another problem of oversimplified models is the possibility of obtaining a trajectory that does not satisfy robot motion constraints.
+This may lead to collisions with obstacles or among robots, as well as failures to perform the planned tasks.
 This occurs when the \ac{MR}'s motion model disregards the specific kinematic or dynamic constraints of the MR under consideration.